jboss-fuse/fuse-karaf/quickstarts/camel/camel-sap/README.md

 To configure the quick start for your environment:

-1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of your JBoss Fuse installation.
+1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of your Red Hat Fuse installation.
-2. Copy the `org.osgi.framework.system.packages.extra` property from the configuration properties file (`etc\config.properties`) to the custom properties file (`etc/custom.properties`) of your JBoss Fuse installation and append the following packages to the `org.osgi.framework.system.packages.extra` property:
+2. Copy the `org.osgi.framework.system.packages.extra` property from the configuration properties file (`etc\config.properties`) to the custom properties file (`etc/custom.properties`) of your Red Hat Fuse installation and append the following packages to the `org.osgi.framework.system.packages.extra` property:

 > org.osgi.framework.system.packages.extra = \
 >..., \